 - 3. The IESBA code establishes ethical requirements for members of IFAC member bodies, and requires ACCA to apply ethical standards that are no less stringent than those stated in the IESBA code.
-Therefore, in adopting the IESBA code, it has been necessary to amend the wording to ensure that it remains relevant to members, students, affiliates and member firms of ACCA.
+Therefore, in adopting the IESBA code, it has been necessary to amend the wording to ensure that it remains relevant to members, students, affiliates, ACCA firms and all persons who otherwise agree to be bound by the Code.
 Accordingly, several references in the IESBA code to "a member body", "a professional body" or "the relevant professional body" have been changed to "ACCA". - 4.
 Where there may be perceived to be any conflict between the requirements of the IESBA code and the ACCA augmentations in italics (including this guide), the more stringent requirements shall apply. - 5.
-Where statutory and regulatory requirements are concerned, ACCA registered students, affiliates and members are reminded that they must also refer to, and comply with, the legislation and regulatory requirements of the countries in which they work. - 6.
+Where statutory and regulatory requirements are concerned, ACCA registered students, affiliates, members, ACCA firms and all persons who otherwise agree to be bound by the Code are reminded that they must also refer to, and comply with, the legislation and regulatory requirements of the countries in which they work. - 6.
 In some specialist areas of work, such as audit, insolvency and financial services, professional accountants are subject to a variety of statutory and regulatory requirements.
 Where this Code imposes a more stringent requirement than statutory and regulatory requirements, or vice versa, the more stringent requirement will apply, unless prohibited by law or regulation.